Best Crypto Cards in Qatar (2026)

 Qatar's crypto regulatory stance is cautious but developing through the QFC (Qatar Financial Centre), a special economic zone with its own regulatory framework.

 The Qatar Central Bank (QCB, Masraf Qatar Al-Markazi, مصرف قطر المركزي) has historically restricted banks and financial institutions from dealing with cryptocurrencies.
-The QCB issued circulars in 2018 and 2020 prohibiting licensed financial institutions from transacting in virtual currencies, citing consumer protection, volatility, and AML concerns.
+The QCB runs the country's monetary-policy and exchange-rate framework, and its earlier circulars prohibited licensed financial institutions from transacting in virtual currencies, citing consumer protection, volatility, and AML concerns.
 This restriction applies to QCB-regulated entities, not to individuals.

 The QFC Regulatory Authority (QFCRA) took a different approach.
 In September 2024, the QFCRA enacted the QFC Digital Assets Regulations 2024, creating a framework for tokenized traditional assets (shares, bonds, sukuk, commodities, real estate) within the QFC.